What is OLT, ONU, ONT, SFU, HGU and the differences between them

 The MTU is mainly used for the access of multiple enterprise users or multiple terminals in the same enterprise in the FTTB scenario.
 In addition to the Ethernet interface and the fixed telephone interface, the MTU may also have an E1 interface.
 The appearance and function of the MTU are generally the same as those of the MDU, but the electrical protection performance is better and the stability is higher.
 With the popularity of FTTO, the application scenarios of MTU are getting smaller and smaller.

-Both ONU and ONT are terminal devices to connect users in a passive optical network.
+Both Optical Network Unit ONU and Optical Network Terminal ONT are terminal devices to connect users in a passive optical network.
 Then, what is the difference?

 • Deployment